-Here are some tips to enable you to set appropriate boundaries that will provide support in the months to come:
+Here are some suggestions to help you set healthy boundaries:

-• Assess your needs and limits
+1. Assess your needs and limits

 Examine the current situation.
 Ask, what do I need and what don't I want?
 Remember, it is important to have realistic expectations.
 When considering the situation, be sure to include the following areas: